 Every Person Counts!

-Every ten years, the United States undergoes a process to record information about the population of the United States.
-This process and report is called the Census.
-The Census is a crucial part of how our country works politically and economically, which is why it is so important that every individual participates.
+Every ten years, the United States undergoes a census to count all residents of the country.
+This census is required by the United States Constitution and is a crucial part of how our country works politically and economically.
+Every person should take part!

-In preparation for the Census, it is also important for local governments to do their part and for the state government to allocate adequate funding to ensure a complete and accurate count.
-The results of the U.S. Census could impact the future of Minnesota and our local communities.
+In preparation for the census, it is also important for local governments to do their part and for the state government to allocate adequate funding to ensure a complete and accurate count.
+The results of the U.S. census will affect the future of Minnesota and our local communities.

 The Census is used for: